 In 2003 we asked Mary Moore, an experienced journalist, to take the same services to the new Afghan Women’s Network.
 Mary produced a substantial package – website, newsletter, bulletins, press releases – and also trained AWN members in IT.
 This partnership with the AWN in turn led to a program to support a wonderful initiative to bring girls’ education to a remote part of Wardak province, led by Sadiqa Basiri from the AWN.
 The KWN and AWN programs were both funded by the Open Society Institute.
 Within a year, both networks had posted their own websites and produced newsletters in the local language.
 They continue to use these online tools in their advocacy to this day.

 Based on this, the AP Board decided to integrate IT support and website development into all future AP programs.
 We also decided to disseminate news about partners in the form of new bulletins, rather than extended online issues of On the Record.

-By 2003, AP was in touch with over 50 CBOs and wondering how to provide them all with support that would be regular, useful and sustained.
+By 2003, AP was in touch with over 50 CBOs, wondering how to provide them all with support that would be regular, useful, and sustained.
 We turned to interns.
 AP’s founder, Iain Guest appealed for volunteers in his class at Georgetown University, and eight graduates signed on for the summer of 2003.
-In the ten years between 2003 and 2017, we recruited 295 Peace Fellows and the program went from strength top strength.
+In the ten years between 2003 and 2018, we recruited 305 Peace Fellows.
 It is described on these inner pages.